Theodore Roethke: Biography

-Roethke was born in Saginaw, Michigan, and grew up on the west side of the Saginaw River.
-His father, Otto, was a German immigrant, a market-gardener who owned a large local 25-acre greenhouse, along with his brother (Theodore's uncle).
-Much of Theodore's childhood was spent in this greenhouse, as reflected by the use of natural images in his poetry.
+Roethke was born on May 25, 1908, in Saginaw, Michigan, and grew up on the west side of the Saginaw River.
+His father, Otto, was a German immigrant, a florist who owned several large local greenhouses, along with his brother (Theodore's uncle).
+Much of Theodore's childhood was spent in these greenhouses, as reflected by the use of natural images in his poetry.
 In early 1923 when Roethke was 14 years old, his uncle died by suicide and his father died of cancer.
 Roethke noted that these events affected him deeply and influenced his work.

 Roethke attended the University of Michigan, earning a B.A. magna cum laude and Phi Beta Kappa in 1929.
 He continued on at Michigan to receive an M.A. in English in 1936.
 He briefly attended the University of Michigan School of Law before resuming his graduate studies at Harvard University, where he studied under the poet Robert Hillyer.
 Abandoning graduate study because of the Great Depression, he taught English at several universities, including Michigan State University, Lafayette College, Pennsylvania State University, and Bennington College.

 In 1940, he was expelled from his position at Lafayette and he returned to Michigan.
 Prior to his return, he had an affair with established poet and critic Louise Bogan, one of his strongest early supporters.
 While teaching at Michigan State University in East Lansing, he began to suffer from manic depression, which fueled his poetic impetus.
 His last teaching position was at the University of Washington, leading to an association with the poets of the American Northwest.

-Some of his best known students included James Wright, Judith Jones, Carolyn Kizer, Tess Gallagher, Jack Gilbert, Richard Hugo, and David Wagoner.
+Some of his students included James Wright, Judith Jones, Carolyn Kizer, Tess Gallagher, Jack Gilbert, Richard Hugo, Robert Sund, and David Wagoner.
 The highly introspective nature of Roethke's work greatly influenced the poet Sylvia Plath.
 So influential was Roethke's poetry on Plath's mature poetry that when she submitted "Poem for a Birthday" to Poetry magazine, it was turned down because it displayed "too imposing a debt to Roethke."